Get Free Breakfast or Club Floor Access with the Right Credit Card (2021)

 If you decide to collect credit card signup bonuses (which we highly recommend), you are likely to be get Hilton Gold status via the Amex Platinum Card.

-If you sign up for a different card each year, you can maintain continuous access to Hilton Gold status and the other Platinum Card benefits (such as Centurion Lounge access) for years, while receiving a signup bonus each year to offset the hefty annual fees.
+If you sign up for a different card each year, you can maintain continuous access to Hilton Gold status and the other Platinum Card benefits (such as Centurion Lounge access) for a few years, while receiving a signup bonus each year to offset the hefty annual fees.
 There are currently four versions of the card which are easily accessible.
-If they don't introduce more variants, that's four years of subsidized access to the benefits.
+If they don't introduce more variants, that's up to four years of subsidized access to the benefits.
 Once you've exhausted your options, you can decide whether it is worthwhile for you to continue to hold onto the Platinum Card, whether you want to switch to one of the other options, or whether you aren't getting enough value from the Hilton Gold benefits.

 Sonesta Hotels provides another option for getting free breakfast (or lounge access) from a credit card.
 There are far fewer Sonesta Hotels than there are Hiltons, but Sonesta offers a similar set of nice benefits to its cardholders.
 The Sonesta Hotels Credit Card is available from Bank of America, costs $75 per year (waived the first year), and comes with a pretty valuable signup bonus.
 On the other hand, without getting the card, it should be easy to get the same benefits through a status match.